datrix83864/powerschool-object-reports/Transcript/README.md

 District Info - The District name will be different, however, the details for the school should automatically be generated for the student.
 Our students on graduation get moved to a "Graduated Students" school, school number 999999.
 This is used in the header function to test for what info to display as school, address, phone number, and fax number.
 If the school is "graduated students", it will display the District office information.

 Graduation Date - In the report as S_ID_STU_X.GraduationDate this uses the S_ID_STU_X table and the column GraduationDate.
 This would change to your school/district table and column for where graduation date is stored.
 In our district, this information is changed on a students Demographics page, near the bottom, under Idaho State Information.

+## Current Schedule Chaos

+Looking at the current schedule section will show a lot of things happening.
+In short this is taking into account all the variations that are possible between the three schools.